allegravia/tutorial-cytoscape/tutorials/4 - analysing genomic data with Cytoscape.md

      - map (miRNA) log fold change in breast cancer to the **Node Fill Color**, so that nodes with lower expression in breast cancer compared to normal samples will be colored blue, while nodes with higher cancer expression will be colored red.
      - map significance for expression values to **Node Border Width**, so that nodes with significant changes will appear with a thicker border.

----

-### Integration of node annotation from public databases

-- map gene type to the Node Shape, so that miRNA nodes (that is, *miRNA_name* gene type!) will appear with a diamond shape, protein-coding nodes with a rectangular shape, and lncRNAs as parallelograms.
+     - map gene type to the **Node Shape**, so that miRNA nodes (that is, *miRNA_name* gene type!) will appear with a diamond shape, protein-coding nodes with a rectangular shape, and lncRNAs as parallelograms.
 Finally, set hexagon as the default node shape.

 ---